-To achieve a wide contact spreading and targeted conicity level without a possibility to use experience with other proven wheel profile, a method for wheel profile design based on a specified distribution of contact points over the wheel profile has been developed.
+To achieve a wide contact spreading and target conicity level without a possibility to use experience with other proven wheel profile, a method for wheel profile design based on a specified distribution of contact points over the wheel profile has been developed.
+This method is suited for vehicles running prevailing on straight lines and/or with heavy traction forces, leading to a rapid change of wheel tread shape after the turning.
+The method may be applied to conditions, in which the population of rails maintain certain shapes with very small variations, e.g. if the network contains one type of rail which is maintained regularly by grinding.